 When executing one cell at a time, mind code dependencies.
 For example, the second cell in the code fragment uses the variables defined in the first cell.
 So, if you modify the

 When you execute a cell, the Variables tab of the Jupyter server tool window opens automatically.

 By default, variables are loaded asynchronously.
 To change the loading policy, click in the Variables tab, select Variables Loading Policy, and select one of the available modes.
 See Managing Variables Loading Policy for more details.

-You can click the View as Array link to preview values for a particular variable in the tabular form:
+You can click the link to the right of the variable to preview its values in the tabular form:

 Note that Variables tab will appear each time you execute a cell, so if, by some reasons, you need to close it permanently, deselect the corresponding option in the project settings ( ).

 In addition to previewing values of the variables in the Variables tab, you can watch the values of the variable usages in the editor.
 Note that variable assignments are not shown.

 This option is enabled by default.
 To disable it, deselect the Show Inline Values in the Editor checkbox in the project settings ( ).